Oik17/Word-Setup/README.md

 Setup a basic word file for your DA's

-Run with  .\word.ps1 -SubjectName "Your Subject Here"
+Run with  .\word.ps1 -Subject "Your Subject Here"